9 - Transcription

 - The RNA polymerase core enzyme does not require a primer for RNA synthesis (in other words, no 3’-OH group is required to initiate RNA synthesis).

-- The RNA polymerase core enzyme acts as a DNA helicase, separating the two DNA strands during transcription.
+- The RNA polymerase core enzyme has helicase activity, separating the two DNA strands during transcription elongation.

 - The RNA polymerase core enzyme reads the template DNA strand in the 3’ to 5’ direction.